ChristianLG2/Data-Analysis-and-Visualization/README.md

 Throughout this project we beging looking into SQL and how some queries can help us to find certain and very specific information within a database.
 For the sake of fun our database is going to be about Baseball and some of the math behind the sport, we will find very interesting information.

 ###4 House Analysis (Machine Learning):
-hroughout this project we will learn about Machine Learning, We will take a close sight to ceratin data and analyze it based on the information that we can extract from it and the applying the principles learned on the topic, generate charts that can help us visualize and generate a knowledge on such data.
+Throughout this project we will learn about Machine Learning, We will take a close sight to ceratin data and analyze it based on the information that we can extract from it and the applying the principles learned on the topic, generate charts that can help us visualize and generate a knowledge on such data.
 We analyze data on Houses in the Colorado state comparing the before and after "1980".